cuiyongbo/hello-world/my_wiki/programmer_note/programming_pearls/miscellaneous_tricks.rst

 Flexible array member is a feature introduced in the C99 standard of the C programming language.
-It is a member of a struct, which is an array without a given dimension, and it must be the last member of such a struct, as in the following example::
+It is a member of a struct, which is an array without a given dimension, and **it must be the last member of such a struct**, as in the following example::

    struct vectord {